 The Golden Circle is one of Iceland’s most famous and heavily trafficked tourist routes, and for good reason.

+Unlike most of the other Southern Iceland recommendations, these major stops are not located along the coast.
 However, they are still easily accessible as part of a longer South Iceland road trip or visited by themselves as a day trip.

 This South Iceland road trip is completed with a trip to Gullfoss Waterfall.
 In the summer months, it is common to see a rainbow arching over the waterfall, earning it the name Golden Waterfall.